omnetpp/docs.omnetpp.org/tictoc/index.md

 You can try that no matter how many times you re-run the simulation (or restart it, Simulate|Rebuild network menu item), you'll get exactly the same results.
-This is because @opp uses a deterministic algorithm (by default the Mersenne Twister RNG) to generate random numbers, and initializes it to the same seed.
+This is because OMNeT++ uses a deterministic algorithm (by default the Mersenne Twister RNG) to generate random numbers, and initializes it to the same seed.
 This is important for reproducible simulations.
 You can experiment with different seeds if you add the